 Lower costs

 If your business absorbs the processing fee on credit card sales, credit card processing is often the highest expense after labor.
 Consider this example.
 A small business has an average sale of $25 and is paying 2.9% + $0.30 on each credit card sale; that business is paying $1.03 in swipe fees alone.
-Now imagine if that business did 3,000 transactions, a $3,090 expense, which could be eliminated with surcharging.
+Imagine if that business did 3,000 transactions, a $3,090 expense, which could be eliminated with surcharging.

 Other convenient payment methods lower the final cost